emmawalshdev/kaytea_art/TESTING.md

 #### Unit Testing

-Basic view and URL testing has been carried out on all apps within this project.
+Basic view and URL testing have been carried out on all apps within this project.
 In future releases,  more extensive automated tests would be advised to thoroughly test the code.

 **Information on TDD**